 Just One More Time (Falling Like a Johnson Book 3) by Rilzy Adams.
 2018.
 When Orlando Johnson walked out on Katrina Bolton nearly a decade ago, he swore to anyone who would listen that he would never regret it.
 Now fate has tossed them back together in the form of a little boy who needs their love and protection and Orlando realizes leaving Kat was the worst mistake of his life.
 Orlando is determined to get her back, but can he convince her to let them try their hand at love just one more time?

 Just Write Antigua Journal by Brenda Lee Browne.
 2017.
 Browne designed the Just Write Antigua Journal as a space to write and be inspired by pictures taken as she walked and drove around Antigua.
+There is also a second smaller (but not less rich) edition of this visual journal of Antigua and Barbuda.

 Learning Bible-verses: the Vow, the Wow, the Now by W. Elloy D. de Freitas.
 2018.
 This book is the sharing of Elloy’s testimony from a transaction (vow), to a revelation, to a new comprehension of reality, and for traction and action.
 Learning Bible-verses is one of several paths to GOD.
 Learning Bible-verses encourages making the Bible a delight with its associated benefits of holistic happiness, prosperity, success, and shalom.